thedejaware/CuriousExplorationRover/README.md

 Interface definitions have been created under the Contracts folder.
 And Implementation or Concrete classes have been created under the Implementations folder.

 ** In Program.cs file, there are optionally two methods to run;
 1. ProcessWithObject() => Plateau, Position and Letter values are hard-coded in this method.
-You can directly call to see the expexted outputs
+You can directly call to see the expected outputs
 1. ProcessFromConsole() => You can set Plateau, Position and Letter values from the Console.
 When you execute the method, it will ask you for the input parameters.